lucyparsons/OpenOversight/CONTRIB.md

 # Contributing Guide

 First, thanks for being interested in helping us out!
 If you find an issue you're interested in, feel free to make a comment about how you're thinking of approaching implementing it in the issue and we can give you feedback.
+Please also read our [code of conduct](/CODE_OF_CONDUCT.md) before getting started.

 ## Submitting a PR

 When you come to implement your new feature, you should branch off `develop` and add commits to implement your feature.
 If your git history is not so clean, please do rewrite before you submit your PR - if you're not sure if you need to do this, go ahead and submit and we can let you know when you submit.

-Use `PULL_REQUEST_TEMPLATE.md` to create the description for your PR!
+Use [PULL_REQUEST_TEMPLATE.md](/PULL_REQUEST_TEMPLATE.md) to create the description for your PR!
+(The template should populate automatically when you go to open the pull request.)

 ### Linting / Style Checks